hasantayyar/terraform-nodeping-module/README.md

 # terraform-nodeping-module

-Terraform nodeping module to create WHOIS, SSL and HTTP checks
+A primitive Terraform Nodeping module to create WHOIS, SSL and HTTP checks.
+Update or delete operations are not supported.

+### TODO

+- [ ] A provider which handles changes.

 ### Parameters